Light dilaton from top-down holographic confinement with magnetic fluxes: Introduction

 Generalising these ideas, a dilaton might arise in strongly coupled field theories for which the holographic description displays a classical instability that is resolved by the presence of a phase transition.
+A first-order phase transition is characterised by the phenomena of phase coexistence, as stable and metastable solutions appear for the same choices of control parameters, but different response functions.
+A generic expectation is that additional, unstable solutions appear as well, for intermediate values of the response functions near the transition.
+The instability is expected to be signalled by at least one tachyonic state in the dual field theory.
+Assuming continuity it is therefore expected that the mass of this tachyonic state cross zero somewhere in the approach to the instability, possibly along a metastable branch of solutions.
+The presence of the phase transition prevents the tachyonic state from being realised physically, yet does allow the possibility of a light state to arise in its proximity, and it may be associated with the dilaton.
 This suggestion has been tested both in the context of bottom-up holographic models~\cite{Elander:2022ebt,Fatemiabhari:2024lct,Faedo:2024zib}---see also precursors in Refs.~\cite{Bea:2020ees,Ares:2020lbt,Bea:2021ieq,Bea:2021zsu,Bea:2021zol,Bea:2022mfb,Escriva:2022yaf}---as well as in the rigorous context of top-down constructions derived from complete supergravity theories~\cite{Elander:2020ial,Elander:2020fmv,Elander:2021wkc,Elander:2025fpk}.
 Finding viable realisations of top-down holographic models is challenging, due to the constrained nature of supergravity.
 Yet, fertile ground for the search of relevant supergravity background solutions has been identified in many examples.
 The interesting theories include Romans's half-maximal supergravity in $D=6$ dimensions~\cite{Romans:1985tw, DeWitt:1981wm,Giani:1984dw,Romans:1985tz}---see also Refs.~\cite{Ferrara:1998gv,Cvetic:1999un,Brandhuber:1999np,DAuria:2000afl,Nishimura:2000wj, Andrianopoli:2001rs,Nunez:2001pt,Gursoy:2002tx} and Ref.~\cite{Elander:2013jqa}---the maximal supergravity in $D=7$ space-time dimensions~\cite{Pilch:1984xy,Pernici:1984xx,Pernici:1984zw}---see also Refs.~\cite{Nastase:1999cb,Cvetic:1999xp,Lu:1999bc,Cvetic:2000ah,Campos:2000yu,Samtleben:2005bp}---the ${\cal N}=8$ maximal supergravity in $D=5$ dimensions~\cite{Pernici:1985ju,Gunaydin:1984qu, Gunaydin:1985cu}---see also Refs.~\cite{Cvetic:2000nc,Pilch:2000ue,Bakas:1999ax} and~\cite{Anabalon:2024che}---and the lower dimensional truncation of maximal supergravity in $D=11$ dimensions discussed in Refs.~\cite{Faedo:2017fbv,Elander:2020rgv}.
 In these explicit examples, the arising of phase transitions ensures that the tachyonic part of parameter space cannot be physically realised as vacuum of the theory.

 These known examples display two possible ways in which the nature of the phase transitions is linked to the dilaton.
 In the presence of first-order phase transitions, the dilaton has mass just mildly lower than the confinement scale along the stable branches of vacua, while being suppressed along some metastable branches~\cite{Elander:2020ial,Elander:2020fmv,Elander:2021wkc,Elander:2022ebt,Fatemiabhari:2024lct}.
 Conversely, in the proximity to a second-order phase transition, the dilaton displays a parametrically suppressed mass, approaching zero at the transition~\cite{Faedo:2024zib,Elander:2025fpk}.
 The common feature to the two classes is that it appears to be the order of the phase transition to drive the properties of the dilaton, rather than the precise nature of the instabilities associated with it.
 As we shall see, our present results further demonstrate this trend.
 While there is evidence of a first-order phase transition in the theories we analyse here, we do not find direct signals of local instabilities in the spectrum of bound states.